akononovicius/physRisk-content-repository/pages/about.md

 ## If you want to use content presented on this website

-You may do so according to [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) licence.
+You may do so according to [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) license.
 Simply put - you may use or modify it, as long as you do so for non-commercial purpose and as long as you appropriately attribute (refer/link to) this website.

 If in doubt, please contact the current website maintainer [Aleksejus Kononovičius](http://kononovicius.lt).

+Markdown files used to produce posts and pages on Physics of Risk are stored on GitHub (see [https://github.com/akononovicius/physRisk-content-repository](https://github.com/akononovicius/physRisk-content-repository)).

+Interactive app source code can be also found on GitHub (see [https://github.com/akononovicius/physRisk-model-repository](https://github.com/akononovicius/physRisk-model-repository)).

+## If you have noticed an error

+You could contact the current website maintainer [Aleksejus Kononovičius](http://kononovicius.lt), write us via Facebook message (our Facebook page can be found at [https://www.facebook.com/physics.risk/](https://www.facebook.com/physics.risk/)) or use proper GitHub tools (links to repositories can be found in the paragraphs above or in the sidebar).